Food Service Announcements

 Menus & Nutrition

-Breakfast service is available at all locations.
-Please check your individual school for service times; breakfast is generally served 15-30 minutes before the bell.
+Breakfast and lunch service is available at all locations.
+Please check your individual school for service times.

 A lunch is made up of 5 basic food components: milk, meat or meat alternate, vegetable, fruit, and grain.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
 A breakfast is made up of 4 food items: milk, fruit/vegetable, 2 grains (or 1 grain and 1 meat/meat alternate).
 Students must select 3 of these items for a complete meal (1 of which must be a vegetable or fruit).

-The Food and Nutrition Services Program operates as a non-profit by balancing the budget through meal sales, a la carte sales, and State/Federal reimbursement; the program does not rely on the General Fund for support.
-Because a la carte items are not part of a USDA reimbursable meal, all these purchases must be paid in full at the time of sale either in cash or using funds on the student’s account.
+The Food and Nutrition Services Program operates as a non-profit by balancing the budget through meal sales, á la carte sales, and State/Federal reimbursement; the program does not rely on the General Fund for support.
+Because á la carte items are not part of a USDA reimbursable meal, all these purchases must be paid in full at the time of sale, either with cash or by using funds on the student’s account.

-An a la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus).
-All of the following items sold separately, as individual items, are considered a la carte:
+An á la carte item is any item sold that is not part of a first, complete meal.
+All of the following items sold separately, as individual items, are considered á la carte:

-- An entrée sold by itself (entrée only) without the rest of the components that make a meal
+- An entrée sold by itself (entrée only) without the rest of the components that make a complete meal.

 To give students more options, we also offer a variety of snacks and drinks for purchase.
-The majority of these items are offered at the Middle and High School level but there are a few at our Meridian Park location.
-All of our a la carte snacks and drinks comply with USDA Smart Snack Regulations.
+The majority of these items are offered at the Middle and High School level.
+All of our á la carte snacks and drinks comply with USDA Smart Snack Regulations.
+To set limits to your student's á la carte purchases, log into Family Access and follow these instructions.

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.

-Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
+Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady, Michelle Obama, and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
 The goal of these changes is to help prevent childhood obesity and lead to a healthier generation of children.

 Shoreline School District Food and Nutrition Services strives to develop and provide healthy and appetizing meals to our students.
 We are proud to meet or exceed USDA requirements.